- Germany is included in the

 - Require or permit IFRSs in parent company (unconsolidated) financial statements.

 - Permit companies whose only listed securities are debt securities to delay IFRS adoption until 2007.

 - Permit companies that are listed on exchanges outside of the EU and that currently prepare their primary financial statements using a non-EU GAAP (in most cases this would be US GAAP) to delay IFRS adoption until 2007.

 The European IAS regulation applies not only to the 28 EU Member States but also to the three members of the European Economic Area (EEA) — Iceland, Liechtenstein, and Norway.

 Germany is an EU Member State.
 Consequently, German companies listed in an EU/EEA securities market follow IFRSs since 2005.
-In February 2012, the European Commission published the results of an updated survey of the (then) 27 EU member states and the 3 EEA member states regarding the four options above.
+The European Commission (EC) periodically issues a document which summarises the use of options of the IAS Regulation by European Union Member States.
 For information on each country's plans, click to access: